āŸµ hearthere āŸ¶

 If you already have other software installed and configured (or other versions of Totum), the server will become non-operational with no rollback option!

-2. If you want to install with a domain — buy a domain, delegate it, and create an A-record for the server's IP (wait for the DNS to take effect);
+2. If you want to install with a domain ā€” buy a domain, delegate it, and make an A-record on the server's IP (you need to wait for the DNS to take effect);

-For testing or internal network, you can install on the server's IP.
-When the installer asks for a domain, leave the field empty.
+For testing or for an internal network, you can install on the server's IP, for this, when the installer asks about the domain ā€” leave the field empty.

 sudo curl -O https://raw.githubusercontent.com/totumonline/totum-mit/master/totum/moduls/install/totum_autoinstall.sh && sudo bash totum_autoinstall.sh

 The script installs both the MIT and PRO versions.
-For more detailed information on the PRO version, see the PRO version page
+For more detailed information on PRO ā€” see the PRO version page

 4. Follow the on-screen prompts.